liorfranko/base-app/README.md

 2. A `checksum/config` annotation is added to the Rollout to trigger a rollout based on a configmap change for [for more information click here](https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments).
 3. The configmap name ends with hashed suffix.
 4. On every deploy a [configmap-attcher](https://github.com/liorfranko/configmap-attacher) Job runs and attach the configmaps to the ReplicaSet's, using [ownerRefrence](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/).
-5. By default, the configmaps are mounted on the pods to `/etc/kubernetes/configmaps`, that can be modified using `configmapsMountPath`
+5. By default, the configmaps are mounted on the pods to `/etc/kubernetes/configmaps`, that can be modified by changing the `configmapsMountPath`.

 **Behaviour:**
 1. Every change in the configmaps values will trigger a creation of a new configmap, while the old one won't be replaced.